wallabyway/autodesk-tandem.github.io/API_docs.md

 The content of the document can be retrieved in binary form by using: `GET /twins/:twinID/documents/:documentID/content`

-The document can be deleted using the Tandem URN and the following endpoint: `DELETE /twins/:twinID/documents/:documentID`
+The document can be deleted using the Tandem document URN and the following endpoint: `DELETE /twins/:twinID/documents/:documentID`

 ![Docs_13](./img/docs_13.png)